Last Updated -

 1. Speed and last-mile density

-Drone delivery is scaling with Wing to 150 additional stores over the next year and 270+ locations by 2027.
+• Drone delivery is expanding with Wing to 150 additional stores over the next year, with a target of 270+ locations by 2027.

 Challenges ahead

-• Regulatory and compliance friction in fast delivery and labor practices, highlighted by India’s directive that pushed quick-commerce players to drop “10-minute delivery” claims.
+• Regulatory and labor scrutiny in fast delivery: India’s government pushed quick-commerce players, including Walmart’s Flipkart, to drop “10-minute delivery” branding.

-• Earnings volatility in strategic assets, including a Q3 FY26 operating income impact tied to PhonePe share-based compensation ahead of a potential IPO.
+• Earnings volatility from strategic assets: Q3 FY26 operating income absorbed a non-cash PhonePe share-based compensation charge tied to IPO preparation.

-• Sustainability execution as Walmart targets zero emissions by 2040 and 100% renewable energy by 2035, while pushing suppliers through Project Gigaton.
+• Sustainability execution risk: Walmart targets zero emissions by 2040 and 100% renewable energy by 2035, while also flagging pressure on interim emissions targets in recent reporting.

 This Company Profile was written by Dominik Diemer